Naga-Git-123/Test_Repository/README.md

 ##Deplojyment

-This is a simple web project, deployment can be done on web server Last added to check p4merge.
+This is a simple web project, deployment can be done on web server Last added to check p4merge

+##Comments
+Comments Added from myfeature branch after rebase done.